huggingface/optimum-habana/examples/sentence-transformers-training/nli/readme.md

 # Natural Language Inference

-Given two sentences (premise and hypothesis), Natural Language Inference (NLI) is the task of deciding if the premise entails the hypothesis, if they are contradiction, or if they are neutral.
-Commonly used NLI dataset are [SNLI](https://huggingface.co/datasets/stanfordnlp/snli) and [MultiNLI](https://huggingface.co/datasets/nyu-mll/multi_nli).
+Given two sentences (premise and hypothesis), the task of Natural Language Inference (NLI) is to decide if the premise entails the hypothesis, if they are contradiction, or if they are neutral.
+Commonly the NLI dataset in [SNLI](https://huggingface.co/datasets/stanfordnlp/snli) and [MultiNLI](https://huggingface.co/datasets/nyu-mll/multi_nli) are used.

-[Conneau et al.](https://arxiv.org/abs/1705.02364) showed that NLI data can be quite useful when training Sentence Embedding methods.
-We also found this in our [Sentence-BERT-Paper](https://arxiv.org/abs/1908.10084) and often use NLI as a first fine-tuning step for sentence embedding methods.
+The paper in [Conneau et al.](https://arxiv.org/abs/1705.02364) shows that NLI data can be quite useful when training Sentence Embedding methods.
+In [Sentence-BERT-Paper](https://arxiv.org/abs/1908.10084) NLI as a first fine-tuning step for sentence embedding methods has been used.

 ## Requirements